First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-According to Table~\ref{tab:param_coh}, \(\alpha\)-Te is identified as the most stable 2D phase, the remaining phases are metastable.
-The smaller cohesive energy of \(\alpha\)-Te compared to \(\beta\)-Te supports its higher thermodynamic stability.
-Although the \(\beta\)-Te is thermodynamically less stable than the \(\alpha\)-Te, which suggests that the monoclinic structure may be experimentally accessible under certain synthesis conditions.
-Despite this difference in stability, it is small, indicating a realistic possibility of synthesis or achieving a transition between the two phases.
-The buckled kagome, buckled pentagonal, buckled hexagonal and buckled square have similar cohesive energies, which corroborates with experimental results reported for these structures on different substrates and growth conditons.
+According to Table~\ref{tab:param_coh}, $\alpha$-Te is identified as the most stable 2D phase, while the remaining phases are metastable with respect to $\alpha$-Te.
+The smaller cohesive energy of $\alpha$-Te compared to $\beta$-Te confirms its higher thermodynamic stability.
+Although $\beta$-Te is thermodynamically less stable than $\alpha$-Te, the monoclinic structure may still be experimentally accessible under specific synthesis conditions,\cite{beton}.
+The buckled pentagonal, kagome, and square structures exhibit comparable cohesive energies, in agreement with experimental observations for these phases obtained under different substrates and growth conditions,\cite{ZHANG2021149851,acs.nanolett.4c02171,10.1021/acsami.2c20400}.
+This finding suggests that alternative tellurium phases can be stabilized depending on the experimental environment and synthesis parameters.

-For the Te-h, the blue curve exhibits a large slope, indicating a rapid increase in entropy with temperature.
-This behavior originates from the enhanced vibrational degrees of freedom intrinsic to its one-dimensional structure.
-Among all phases, Te-h exhibits the highest entropy change at T=300 K, as summarized in Table~\ref{tab:thermal_properties}.
-In contrast, the monolayer structures (\(\alpha\)-Te, \(\beta\)-Te), buckled pentagonal and buckled kagome show Helmholtz free energy curves very similar to that of bulk Te-I. This suggests that reducing the dimensionality from three-dimensional (3D) to two-dimensional (2D) does not strongly affect the thermodynamic behavior within the studied temperature range.
-This behavior indicates that the main contributions to the thermodynamic properties come from in-plane atomic interactions, which are largely maintained when going from bulk to monolayer.
-As a result, the interlayer interactions—absent in 2D systems—seem to have only a minor effect on the thermal stability of the structures.
-As expected C$_v$ reaches the Dulong-Petit limit at high temperature.
+For Te-h, the blue curve exhibits a steep slope, indicating a rapid increase in entropy with temperature [Fig.~\ref{fig:S5}(b)].
+This behavior arises from the enhanced vibrational degrees of freedom intrinsic to its one-dimensional structure.
+The results indicate that the primary contributions to the thermodynamic properties arise from in-plane atomic interactions as the dimensionality decreases from bulk to monolayer.
+Consequently, interlayer interactions—absent in 2D systems—appear to play only a minor role in determining the thermal stability of these structures.